 Suppliers can realize cash from their orders more quickly by using Accounts Receivable Automation.

-A/R automation grants suppliers several avenues to accelerating cash flow.
-Electronic invoicing gets invoices into buyers’ hands faster using email, web portals and other means.
-Faster invoicing leads to faster payments, which can also be accelerated through A/R automation.
+AR automation grants suppliers several avenues to accelerating cash flow.
+Electronic invoicing (einvoicing) gets invoices into buyers’ hands faster using email, web portals and other means.
+Faster invoicing leads to faster payments, which can also be accelerated through AR automation solutions.
 Accepting electronic payments cuts days off the transit times of paper checks, and automated cash application solutions realize cash faster.
-Even the collections process can benefit from A/R automation, with automated reminders sent out to buyers with invoices coming due and auto-generated daily tasks lists for collectors to help optimize their efforts.
+Even the collections process can benefit from AR automation, with automated reminders sent out to buyers with invoices coming due and auto-generated daily tasks lists for collectors to help optimize their efforts.

-If you’d like to learn about what Billtrust can do for your business, please reach out to [email protected].
+If you’d like to learn about what we can do for your business, please reach out to Billtrust.